smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 !!!

 !!!
 NOTE
-By default the seek indicators should be `TRACK` when:
+By default, `forwardSeekIndicator` and `backSeekIndicator` should be set to `TRACK`.
+The HMI should reset these values to `TRACK` when:

 - The media app is newly registered on the head unit (after `RegisterAppInterface` and the button subscription).
 - The media app was closed by the user (App enters HMI level `NONE`).